moo-the-cow/moo-rist-hosting-native/README.md

 ### IRLWHATEVER Users:
 ~~set `NOAUTH=true` in your generated `credentials.txt` to use encryption only~~

-you can use the default setup for new versions
+you can use the default setup for new versions starting from 7th march 2026
 ---

 ### Requirement